-• Mr. LO Ching Leung Andrew (Chairman) - Executive Director and Chief Executive Officer • Mr. WONG Chi Fai - Non-executive Director • Mr. LEE Kean Phi Mark - Non-executive Director
+- Mr. LO Ching Leung Andrew (Chairman) - Executive Director, Vice Chairman of the Board and Chief Executive Officer

+Non-executive Director

+Non-executive Director

-The Sustainability Committee met twice in 2023, and all members attended all meetings.
+The Sustainability Committee met twice in 2024, and all members attended all meetings.

-In accordance with the Sustainability Committee's terms of reference, Sustainability Committee is established to oversee and make recommendations to the Board on the following matters:
+In accordance with the Sustainability Committee's terms of reference, the Sustainability Committee is established to oversee and make recommendations to the Board on the following matters: